-The value of the solution for i items either includes item i, in which case it is $v_i$ plus a Subproblem solution for i-1 items and the weight excluding $w_i$ or doesn't include the item i.
+The value of the solution for i items either includes item i, in which case it is v_i plus a Subproblem solution for i-1 items and with weight excluding w_i or doesn't include the item i.

 • Give a dynamic-programming solution to the 0-1 knapsack problem that runs in O(nW) time, where n is the number of items and W is the maximum weight of items that the thief can put in his knapsack.